Way of the Spirit

 Participating

 Is Way of the Spirit for you?
 We welcome sincere seekers from varied faith communities or none at all.
-Join our mailing list, or apply for a course.
-Current participants access private online community.
+Join our mailing list, or apply for the 2026-2027 program cohort.

 FAQ